abenkoula71/indian-food-react/README.md

-**Note: ths is  -wayopati Oneycofguiochoce, youca `jec` at ay time. his command will remove thesingle build dependency from your projec Istead, it ill copal thecfiuainfilean teransitivedepeecie (webpak, Babel,ESL int,et right intyur prot oo full control over them.
+**Note: ths is  -wayopati Oneycofguiochoce, youca `jec` at ay time. his command will remove thesingle build dependency from your projec Istead, it ill copal thecfiuainfilean teransitivedepeecie (webpak, Babel,ESL int,et right intyur prot o full control over them.
 All fthecads excet `eet wil still wrk, but they i l pont to the cpied scrps so  cntwak the.
 At